 TK, KINDERGARTEN, FIRST, SECOND, & THIRD GRADE

 The primary years are an exciting time for young musicians at the Mariners Institute for the Arts!
-General Music classes are held once a week and offer a wide range of experiences including creating and performing music.
+General Music classes are held on a six day rotation and offer a wide range of experiences including creating and performing music.
 Students create original works through improvisation and composition.
 They also perform collaboratively and individually – both vocally and with percussion instruments.
 Art music, folk music, and newly composed music create a rich repertoire collection that students use to learn musical notation and critical listening.
 These skills are developed and assessed following the National Core Arts Standards.
-We are excited to hold the TK-3rd Grade Christmas Program on December 7, 2017 at 6:00PM.

 FOURTH & FIFTH GRADES

-In fourth and fifth grade students may choose one of three ensemble tracks: Choir, Band, or Orchestra.
+In fourth and fifth grade students participate in one of three ensemble tracks: Choir, Band, or Orchestra.
 These classes are offered at the beginning and intermediate level, and include instruction in music literacy, playing technique, and ensemble skills.
 All classes also include performance opportunities throughout the year.
-This is a two-year commitment which allows all students to achieve musical proficiency in their chosen discipline.
-The 4th-5th Grade Christmas Concert has been scheduled for December 12, 2017 in the evening.
+This is a two-year commitment which allows all students to achieve musical proficiency in their discipline.

 ELEMENTARY VISUAL ARTS